HarshitRuwali/Voice_Assistant/README.md

 # Voice_Assistant
- An apllicaton that functions on your voice input.
+ An apllication that functions on your voice input.